 Have you been exploring options for preventing pregnancy while breastfeeding?
 Are you concerned some types of birth control might not be safe for your baby?

-Join the club — many women are unsure of what exactly is safe or recommended when it comes to using birth control after their baby is born.
+Join the club — many women are unsure which birth control methods are safe or recommended after their baby is born.

 - Is Birth Control Safe While Breastfeeding?